Double Coffee

 Double Coffee is a coffee house company based in Latvia.
-As of early 2014, the company had a total of 15 locations in Riga, Latvia in addition to seven locations in Russia, and one in each Kyiv, Ukraine, Cairo, Egypt and Baku, Azerbaijan.
-Double Coffee was founded in 2002, and during its history has also had branches in Estonia, Lithuania, Belarus and China.
+As of 2024, the company has locations in Riga, Latvia, Cairo, Egypt, and Kazakhstan.
+Double Coffee was founded in 2002, and during its history has also had branches in Estonia, Lithuania, Belarus, China, Russia, and Azerbaijan.

 History

 The first Double Coffee cafe opened on 26 September 2002, in the city of Riga, on Stabu Street.
 The year it was founded it won the best trader in Riga 2002, and also the best Latvian trader 2002.